perfino Help

 Averaging multiple samples

 The quality of sampling increases, the longer you sample.
-Especially for periodic sampling you collect a large number of comparable samples over time. perfino can average these samples to give you better statistics that comes closer to the actual execution times.
+Especially for periodic sampling, you collect a large number of comparable samples over time. perfino can average these samples to give you better statistics that come closer to the actual execution times.
 When you click on the Average Multiple button highlighted in the screen shot above, a modal dialog will be shown where you can select a range of samples to be averaged.

 Just like for the single samples, you can switch between call tree, hot spots and available probe hots.